misterblack1/plexus-p20/disk/readme.md

 The filesystem block size is 1024 bytes.

 There is also another /user partition which was originally created by the original owner.
 The running /user partition was created for the computer's new life, but when it was created, the starting block was offset by 6,000 blocks, likely a type.
 (Original 60,000, new start location 66,000.)
 That preserved about 6 megs of the original partition and we have been able to recover these files as well.

+As of 9-June-2024, I have not uploaded the full drive image or the other partitions because they contains PII (personally identifyable information) about the previous users of this machine.
+Work is ongoing to sanitize the data on these partitions when at which point I'll share the complete bootable drive image.
+(Plus tar file extractions of the files on the partitions.)